There are many benefits of drawing. They aren’t only for artists.

 Here are the top 12 benefits that drawing brings to you.

 1. It is fun!

 Drawing is fun!
 When something is fun, it gets done more often.
-Just like learning any activity, there is a learning curve but drawing is a learnable skill.
+Just like learning any activity, there is a learning curve for drawing too.
+But, drawing is a learnable skill.
 Once you learn to draw even fairly ok, you will enjoy the process of drawing and who doesn’t like fun?
 I’m sure you do.

 2. Builds our decision-making ability